zommiommy/mem_dbg-rs/README.md

 memory usage of a value.

-The trait [`MemDbg`] can be used to display the recursive layout of a value, together with the size of each part.
-We provide implementations for most basic types and a derive macro for structs and enums whose fields implement [`MemDbg`].
+The trait [`MemDbg`] can be used to display the recursive layout of a value, together with the size of each part and the associated padding bytes.
+We provide implementations for most basic types, a derive macro for structs and enums whose fields implement [`MemDbg`], and support for a few other crates.

 To compute the size, we provide the trait [`MemSize`] and a derive macro that can be used to compute the size of a value in bytes as the standard library